-Central processes.
-Plasticity in the function of N -methyl-D -aspartate (NMDA) subtype glutamate receptors is necessary for central sensitization to occur.
-Increased sensitivity of central NMDA receptors were implicated in earlier studies as playing a primary role in fibromyalgia.
-However, subsequent evidence has suggested that suppression of the normal activity of dopamine-releasing neurons in the limbic system is the primary pathology in fibromyalgia.
-Increasing evidence indicates that fibromyalgia may represent a dysregulation of dopaminergic neurotransmission.
+Plasticity in the function of N-methyl-D-aspartate (NMDA) subtype glutamate receptors is necessary for central sensitization to occur.
+Increased sensitivity of central NMDA receptors plays a primary role in fibromyalgia.

+Hypoactivity of the HPA axis may cause low central serotonin levels.